openhab/openhab-addons/addons/binding/org.openhab.binding.sensebox/README.md

 | lastReported#particulateMatter2dot5LastReported | The timestamp when particulate matter 2.5 was last reported | DateTime            | True     |
 | lastReported#particulateMatter10LastReported    | The timestamp when particulate matter 10 was last reported  | DateTime            | True     |

-Markdown Table Formatter

-This tool formats basic MultiMarkdown style tables for easier plain text reading.
-It adds padding to all the cells to line up the pipe separators when using a mono-space font.

-To see what it's all about, try one of these examples, or format your own.

-Load: Example 1 - Example 2 - Example 3

-For more information:
-I'm on Twitter as @TheIdOfAlan
-I sometimes post on my personal site alanwsmith.com This is an Open Source GitHub Project.
-It has a Jasmine Test Suite.
-What to show your appreciation?
-Buy me a book

-The channels starting with "descriptors" are defined on the API server.
+Channels starting with "descriptors" are defined on the API server.

 ## Example